texfaq/texfaq.github.io/FAQ-isdef.md

   \message{no command \string\foo}%
 \fi
 ```
-However, after using the LaTeX
+However, after using the original LaTeX
 `\@ifundefined{foo}`&hellip;, the conditionals will detect the
 command as ''existing'' (since it has been `\let` to `\relax`);
 so it is important not to mix mechanisms for detecting the state of a
 command.

-Since most distributions nowadays use &epsilon;-TeX as their base executable
+In the 2016 LaTeX release, the definition of `\@ifundefined` was adapted
-for most packages, these two primitives may be expected appear widely
+to use the &epsilon;-TeX `\ifcsname` and now tests for a command being undefined or `\relax`
-in new macro packages.
+without the side effect of defining undefined commands to `\relax`.